-Video captures a person's individual expressions, which machine learning evaluates to both instantly reveal their emotions in a given moment and understand their underlying behavioural traits.
+Video captures a person's individual expressions, which machine learning evaluates to instantly reveal their emotions in a given moment and to understand their underlying behavioural traits.
 The results can identify whether someone is lying, disagreeing, nervous or passionate.

 The software can help companies to identify the ideal candidate for a job, minimise human bias, understand customer feelings, and predict human behaviour by understanding their feelings.

 "We look into the micro-expressions," says Human's CEO and founder Yi Xu.
 "These are the milliseconds of movement on the face which the naked human eyes often get wrong."

 These brief, involuntary facial movements reveal the emotions that humans can otherwise hide.